Billy Leet

 UX Researcher – Instagram

-Conducted "Creator" research across Instagram's Feed, Messenger, Profile, and Live surfaces.
-Helped teams understand how creators and influencers interact with their fans and navigate the social dynamics of a platform at global scale.
+Joined via Meta's (now-discontinued) Research Associate Program and was promoted several times over three years.
+Conducted "Creator" research across Instagram's Feed, Messenger, Profile, and Live surfaces, helping teams understand how creators and influencers interact with their fans at global scale.

 Duolingo